 4. Lifecore R100

-- Sophisticated monitor with 15 preset programs
+Sophisticated monitor with 15 preset programs

-- Included heart rate monitor for heart rate-dependent programming
+Included heart rate monitor for heart rate-dependent programming

-- Data storage for up to 4 users
+Data storage for up to 4 users

 16 levels of magnetic resistance

 5. First Degree Fitness Newport AR

 Water-resistance becomes more difficult with speed and can be adjusted through the volume of water added to the tank.
 The tri-blade propeller spins through the water tank for a smooth and natural-feeling resistance.
 The seat glides smoothly on the track but some users note the machine sliding backward or lifting up slightly in the front when completing sprint workouts on this machine.

 Computer displays time, distance, 500m split time, strokes per minute, calories per hour, watts and has programming for interval training and heart rate reception.
 This rower is fairly quiet with a pleasant water sound from the propeller in the tank.

-This rower is 78in x 21in x 20in and weight 68 lbs.
+This rower machine is 78in x 21in x 20in and weight 68 lbs.
 It is designed with front wheels for easy upright storage and can support users up to 300 lbs.

 This machine is much less expensive than the high-end WaterRower but is still not considered a budget option.
 Users are pleased with the sturdy build and feel the natural water resistance is worth the investment.